Vannevelj/vannevel.net/content/posts/2026-03-15---A-Retrospection-On-An-AI-Task/index.md

 The best test I've found is to pull a few large public repos, add SharpSource and see what gets flagged.
 Inevitably there are many scenarios that I have never thought of which cause false positives, not to mention bugs that cause the analysis to throw an exception.
 Historically I've used `dotnet/runtime` as my go-to test bed but 1) it is/was not trivial to set up, and 2) it is huge so building takes a while.

-Once again, Opus to the rescue.
-In the span of less than two hours it crawled 560 (first 10, then 50, then 500) repos from Github, built them locally with SharpSource included and gave me an overview of the diagnostics that appear there.
+Opus to the rescue: in the span of less than two hours it crawled 560 (first 10, then 50, then 500) repos from Github, built them locally with SharpSource included and gave me an overview of the diagnostics that appear there.
 My starting prompt was straightforward:

 > I have a C# static analysis tool on NuGet (code is here: https://github.com/Vannevelj/SharpSource).
 The package name is SharpSource and version 1.32.0 is its latest.
 > I want to evaluate how it performs on arbitrary code bases.
 Find 10 C# code bases online, pull them locally to a temporary directory, make sure they build and then install my static analysis tool.
 Evaluate its results - do the diagnostics make sense or is the codebase in a particular scenario that means we're flagging false positives?
 Do this for each of the repos you select and then give me a summarised result, including code context (render this in a browsable HTML page).